JoseAntonioLagares/RTask/README.md

 ======
 The important KNN algorithm is used to solve the problem.
 Moreover, so as to create a fully scalable program, 3 values are ajustable.
 These values are:

-	x
-		Percent of the dataset destined to training.
+	X	Percent of the dataset destined to training.
 Default in 0.7 (70%).
-	Y
-		Number of the column corresponding to the class (5,see next section for a full explanation of the dataset) 	Z Number of neighbours considered.
+	Y	Number of the column corresponding to the class (5,see next section for a full explanation of the dataset) Z	Number of neighbours considered.
 By default: 3.

 DataSet
 =======